abhishekarya1/Hash-Define-myNotes/content/spring-boot/basics.md

 demo.bar="Ipsum"

 // we can now use getter and setter in other classes to use this POJO
-// we can also have List, Map, or other POJOs inside ConfigurationProperties classe
+// we can also have List, Map, or other POJOs inside ConfigurationProperties classes

 // we can also use @ConfigurationProperties on record instead of a class; makes the code much shorter
 @ConfigurationProperties(prefix="demo")